Li-Heng-LH/kotlin101/kotlin101/CheatSheet.md

 * Multiline strings using triple quote `"""`

-* Nullability and Null Safety
+* String templates are generally preferred over string concatenation.

+* Null Safety: cannot access a nullable type without checking for null
 * Nullable has no performance overhead compared to Optional in Java.

 * Functional Programming: